damieng/ESP8266MultiWeMoSwitch/README.md

 * **Upload Speed** "115200" (Lower this if you get errors)
 * **Port** "/dev/tty.usbserial" (Mac, Windows will be different)

-Note that the generic board doesn't include device-specific pinouts so you'll need to find out what IOpins are wired to what and make appropriate changes to the source code by adding a section to the top of the source after the #includes for each pin.
+Note that the generic board doesn't include device-specific pinouts so you'll need to find out what IO pins are wired to what and make appropriate changes to the source code by adding a section to the top of the source after the #includes for each pin.

 `const int D1 = 13;`